decorative element

-Two Misconceptions That Make Getting Unstuck Harder than It Should Be
+Two Misconceptions That Make Getting Unstuck Harder Than It Should Be

 With freshly fallen snow, one sound you will almost always hear in your neighborhood is the spinning wheels of motorists trying to get unstuck from the snow.
 There are two basic car misconceptions that cause people to continually spin their wheels, sometimes for hours, when they’re stuck in either snow or mud.